 Section 204\ - The management letter, if any, will be submitted to the administration for review and response.
 The audit firm will then incorporate the administration's responses into the management letter.
-The President and Executive Vice President of Finance and Administrative Services shall provide the management letter, with auditor's findings and administrative responses, to the Board of Trustees.
+The President and Vice President shall provide the management letter, with auditor's findings and administrative responses, to the Board of Trustees.